Miami Health Care Fraud Lawyer

-Ready to Protect Your Rights, Reputation & Freedom
+Ready To Protect Your Rights, Reputation And Freedom

-If you have been accused of healthcare fraud in Miami, let my firm defend you from start to finish.
-With more than 35 years of legal experience, I have represented thousands of clients facing a wide range of white collar crimes throughout South Florida.
+If you have been accused of health care fraud in Miami, let my firm, Jonathan B. Blecher, P.A., defend you from start to finish.
+With more than 40 years of legal experience, I have represented thousands of clients facing a wide range of white collar crimes throughout South Florida.
 Do not hesitate to let me thoroughly review your case, determine all your legal options, and help you obtain the most favorable outcome in court.

-- Billing for services that were not performed to the patient
+- Billing for services that were not performed on the patient

 - Billing for unnecessary services